kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/database-secret-engine/databaseaccessrequest.md

 ## What is DatabaseAccessRequest

-A `DatabaseAccessRequest` is a Kubernetes `CustomResourceDefinition`(CRD) which allows a user to request the Vault for database credentials in a Kubernetes native way.
-If `DatabaseAccessRequest` is approved, then the KubeVault operator will issue credentials from Vault and create Kubernetes secret containing credentials.
+A `DatabaseAccessRequest` is a Kubernetes `CustomResourceDefinition` (CRD) which allows a user to request a Vault server for database credentials in a Kubernetes native way.
+If `DatabaseAccessRequest` is approved, then the KubeVault operator will issue credentials and create Kubernetes secret containing credentials.
 The secret name will be specified in `status.secret.name` field.

 ![DatabaseAccessRequest CRD](/docs/images/concepts/database_accesskey_request.svg)